TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Methodology

 \section{Methodology}

-To address the problem, we first establish strong fine-tuning baselines that can express uncertainty while maintaining accuracy using a knowledge boundary probing mechanism, and then elaborate on the design of our proposed solution \model.
+In this section, we first establish strong fine-tuning baselines that can express uncertainty while maintaining accuracy using a knowledge boundary probing mechanism.
+We then elaborate on the design of \model, and describe how it can operate with or without knowledge-boundary information.